Katrina Kittle

 Katrina Kittle is an American novelist from Dayton, Ohio.
-She is the author of multiple novels like Morning in This Broken World and many more.
+Her third book, The Kindness of Strangers, won the 2006 Great Lakes Book Award for Fiction.

 Education

 Kittle is an alumnus of Ohio University, where she earned degrees in English and Education, and Spalding University, where she earned an MFA.

 Career

 Kittle was a middle school teacher at The Miami Valley School, and an English teacher at Centerville High School.
 From 2013 to 2014, she was employed as a Program Assistant at the Miami Valley Fair Housing Center, but as of June 2015 she was no longer listed on their Staff webpage.

 Kittle is represented by Lisa Bankoff of International Creative Management.
 Her current publisher is HarperCollins.
 Kittle has appeared at the Antioch Writers' Workshop in Yellow Springs, Ohio, an annual week-long writing workshop.